Recognition of same-sex unions in Japan: Cohabitation rights

 On 4 March 2020, the Tokyo High Court ruled that cohabiting same-sex couples should be entitled to the same legal benefits as those granted to cohabiting heterosexual couples.
 This ruling provided legitimacy to the plaintiff's same-sex relationship, allowing the plaintiff to sue her lesbian partner of seven years for infidelity, a move that was previously restricted to heterosexual partners.
 The decision was upheld by the Supreme Court of Japan on 18 March 2021.

 On 26 March 2024, the Supreme Court ruled that same-sex partners should be entitled to crime victims' benefits as surviving family members.
 The court overturned the decision of the Nagoya District Court which had denied Yasuhide Uchiyama, a gay man whose partner was murdered in 2014, the victims' benefits in June 2020.
-Uchiyama applied for victim compensation from the Aichi Prefectural Public Safety Commission in December 2016 after his partner's murder but was rejected because they were both men.
+Uchiyama applied for victim compensation from the Aichi Prefectural Public Safety Commission in December 2016 after his partner's murder, but was rejected due to the fact that they were both men.
 He subsequently filed a lawsuit, but his claim was later dismissed by the Nagoya district and high courts.
 Japanese law on victims' benefits stipulates that those eligible for payments include cohabiting couples, but does not specify whether the couple has to be of the opposite or same sex.
 The Supreme Court held that the law was "meant to cushion the mental and financial blow for the bereaved family", and that "whether the victim's live-in partner is the opposite or same sex does not make an immediate difference in facilitating that reduction".
 It remanded the case to the Nagoya High Court to consider whether Uchiyama and his late partner were in a relationship equivalent to a common-law marriage.
-In response, the government announced on 21 January 2025 that 24 laws regarding protections from domestic violence, lease and rents, and access to child abuse prevention services would apply to same-sex couples.
+Subsequently, the Parliamentary League for Considering LGBT Issues petitioned the Cabinet to administratively apply provisions in statute regarding common-law marriages to same-sex couples.
+In January 2025, Minister of State for Special Missions Junko Mihara announced that 24 national laws regarding common-law marriages would be applied to same-sex couples, including laws regarding protections from domestic violence, lease and rents, and access to child abuse prevention services.
+On 3 October, 9 further laws regarding common-law marriages were extended to same-sex couples.

 On 14 March 2024, the Nagoya Family Court allowed a man to adopt the same family name as his same-sex partner, ruling that the two men "[were] in a relationship similar to marriage".